rhys-vdw/bookshelf-api-proposal/README.md

     return this.Self.getAttributes(instance, this.selfKeyColumn);
   }

-  // Returns an instance of `Gateway` that will only create correctly
+  // Returns an instance of `Mapper` that will only create correctly
   // constrained models.
   forOne(client, target) {
   	let targetKey = this.getSelfKey(instance);